Okaukuejo Camp is found inside the Etosha National Park.

 Okaukuejo Camp: Our full report

-Okaukuejo's main attraction is the large, flood-lit waterhole, which receives exceedingly regular visits from a wide diversity of wildlife.
-These animals include herds of antelope, lion, family groups of elephant and black rhino, which are seen remarkably frequently.
-It's not an over-statement to say that this is probably the best place in Africa to observe black rhino in the wild – as there are often a number of individuals that come down to this waterhole to drink at night.
+Okaukuejo's main attraction is a large, floodlit waterhole, which receives exceedingly regular visits from a wide diversity of wildlife.
+This includes herds of antelope, lion, family groups of elephant, and black rhino, which are seen remarkably frequently.
+It's not an over-statement to say that this is probably the best place in Africa to observe black rhino in the wild as a number of individuals often come down to this waterhole to drink at night.

 The spectacle starts at dawn and continues throughout the day, with visits from herds of zebras and springbok during the afternoon.
 It's especially fun to sit back after dinner with a bottle of wine, watching the water's nocturnal visitors and their interactions.
-Beside this, the landmark stone tower at the heart of Okaukuejo rest camp is an excellent spot to relax and watch the sun go down behind distant mountains.
+Beside this, the landmark stone tower at the heart of Okaukuejo rest camp is an excellent spot to relax and watch the sun go down behind the distant mountains.

-- There are five Premier Waterhole Chalets set in close proximity to the waterhole.
-Chalet 34 affords the best view of the waterhole.
-The double-storey buildings have an en-suite bedroom (with two single beds), a small lounge area and the tea/coffee station and fridge downstairs.
-Stairs lead to the main bedroom, with a queen-size bed in the middle of the room facing wide glass doors which open out onto a private patio with twin sunloungers.
+- Five Premier Waterhole chalets are set in close proximity to the waterhole (chalet 34 affords the best view).
+On the ground floor, the double-storey buildings have an en-suite bedroom with two single beds, a small lounge area and the tea/coffee station and fridge.
+Stairs lead to the main bedroom, where a queen-size bed in the middle of the room faces wide glass doors that open out onto a private patio with twin sunloungers.
 From here, or from the bed, you have partial views of the waterhole and its wildlife activity.
-This bedroom has his and hers wash basins, a flush loo, a wardrobe and shower situated behind the bedroom area.
-Note that these rooms are usually booked on a half board basis.
+This bedroom has his and hers washbasins, a flush toilet, a shower and a wardrobe situated behind the bedroom area.
+Note that these rooms are usually booked on a half-board basis.